young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 --------

 Function:
-    Returns the last day of the year/month/week of a given date/timestamp value.
+    Returns a date/timestamp with the last day of the year/month/week of a given date/timestamp value.

 Format:
     LAST_DAY( OF { YEAR | MONTH | WEEK } FROM <date_or_timestamp> )